 2017-18 MainStage Series

-Our first season features Victorian horror, mystical Appalachian spirits, Salomé dancing for the head of John the Baptist, and survivors of an apocalyptic event finding solace in the lost tales of the Simpsons.
+Victorian horror.
+Appalachian spirits.
+Salomé dancing for the head of John the Baptist.
+Survivors of an apocalyptic event finding solace in the lost tales of the Simpsons.

 Two Plays for Lost Souls

 The Scoundrel & Scamp Theatre is pleased to present a double feature, with two short plays just right for the All Souls season with The Love Talker and The Yellow Wallpaper.

 In the award-winning Humana Festival play, The Love Talker, thirteen-year old Gowdie lives with her older sister Bun, deep in the woods of Appalachia.
 Despite being surrounded by spirits aiming to seduce and deceive them, Bun has managed to keep her sister safe behind the walls of their cabin.
 Then one day Gowdie strays from the path...from which there is no coming back.

 by Charlotte Perkins Gilman / Adapted by Christopher Johnson